Caribbean Stud: A Fusion of Fun and Frustration

 - Basic strategy, which will be covered further below, dictates that you would bet and see the hand through.
 You make the $20 bet and the rest of the dealer’s hand is revealed.
-He has a pair of nines along with a 6, 10, and the previously displayed Jack.
+He has a pair of nines, a 6, 10, and the previously displayed Jack.

 - Your pair of Jacks beats the dealer’s pair of nines.
 The dealer will pay out your ante at 1 to 1, which means a $20 return.
 He will also pay out your winning bet according to the pay scale.
 Since a pair pays 1 to 1, your winning play bet nets you a total of $40 including the $20 wager amount.
 In all, you just made $30.

-It was alluded to in the beginning that Caribbean Stud is both fun and frustrating.
-One of the few rules in Caribbean Stud is that the dealer’s hand must qualify for there to be any action.
-If the dealer doesn’t have at least an AK, he cannot play this hand.
+It was alluded to initially that Caribbean Stud is both fun and frustrating.
+One of the few rules in Caribbean Stud is that the dealer’s hand must qualify for any action.
+If the dealer doesn’t have an AK, he cannot play this hand.
 So, what does this mean?
 Well, this means you get paid 1 to 1 on your ante while the play bet is a push.